dannystewart/polykit/src/polykit/cli/README.md

 - Popping up infrequently is part of his magic ✨

 Walking Man is most effective when he shows up just when you've forgotten about him, making you smile exactly when you needed it most.

-## License

-Walking Man roams free under the MIT license!
-Use him wherever you like and add a little joy to your codebase!